African Self-Drive Adventure

 12. First Aid Kit (very important)

-Mythathedhut Travel Tip: Make sure your rental vehicle has full insurance plus separate window and tire insurance.
+Mythathedhut Travel Tip: Ensure your rental vehicle has full insurance, plus separate coverage for windows and tires.
 Also, make sure taxes are included in the price and that you have unlimited kilometres.

 Accommodations

 Accommodations booked.
 We are not going on an organised tour with a guide, but we had a tour company make all our accommodations and vehicle bookings for us.
-This is much better than dealing with each company separately by yourself and is much cheaper.
-Of course, the tour company will make a profit on this, but they make hundreds of bookings and can get a much more affordable rate.
+This is significantly better than dealing with each company separately and is also much cheaper.
+Of course, the tour company will make a profit on this, but they can secure hundreds of bookings and negotiate a much more affordable rate.

 You can choose between hotels, lodges, or camping.
 Rental vehicles with camping equipment, including a roof-top tent for protection from animals during the night, are available.